 Why Is Water Important To Your Health?

 The human body is designed to run on water and minerals.
 Now check this out!
 The human body is more than 70% water, blood is more than 80%, the brain is more than 75%, and the liver is 96% water.
-In addition, recent researches have focused on the tremendous healing ability of the body, which depends on water.
+In addition, recent research has focused on the tremendous healing ability of the body, which depends on water.
 Hence, in striving to sustain youthful longevity, water has become an essential solution.
-For example, water is used by the body to control temperature, carry nutrients, and oxygen to cells.
+For example, water is used by the body to control temperature, and carry nutrients, and oxygen to cells.
 Also, to eliminate waste, cushion joints, and protect organs and tissues.

 For the reason that water plays such a vital role in your health, it is important to ensure that the water you drink is nutrient fortified, of good quality from a good source.

 What Signs Show You Are Not Drinking Enough Water?

 The recommended eight glasses of water a day is just a rough guide.
 This means that the amount you need to drink depends on how active you are, where you live, and your overall health.
 However, a survey conducted shows consumption of only 4.6 servings of water per day.
 This may be too little and lead to dehydration, particularly for children who become dehydrated quickly when playing in the heat.
-Furthermore, at risk for dehydration are the elderly, outdoor workers, overweight people.
+Furthermore, at risk for dehydration are the elderly, outdoor workers, and overweight people.
 As well as people who sweat excessively, and people on medication.

 Aside from dehydration, failing to drink enough water can cause other health problems.
 In other words, there are physical signs that indicate you may need to start drinking more water.
 These signs include bad breath, headache, constipation, painful joints, reduced urination, premature ageing, and digestive problems.
 Others are sugar cravings, tiredness, feelings of laziness, hunger pangs, dry eyes, dry skin, and being overly thirsty.